 You can use the same drill process using empty hand techniques, with each partner having a choice of three different arts ( for example, Western boxing, Thai boxing and BJJ ).

 If you only know one art (boxing, for example), then the partners can cycle through the drill, moving in the style of Ali, Leonard or Tyson.

 Some more things to think about:

-1. Have moving towards the escape route at the end of each technique as the finisher of each rep of these drills.
+1. The ending of each drill set should be to move towards an escape route or exit.
 This helps build muscle memory to get out of the danger zone after contact is made.
 Just because you won that battle does not mean you are going to win the war if bad guy number two shows up.
-I usually have the students take three steps towards the exit door to help with this.
+I usually have the students take two or three steps towards the exit door to help with this.
 Movement is life!

 3. An additional way to do these drills is to have the good guy start with his training weapons in his belt and counter the first attack from the bad guy with an empty hand technique.
 Then he draws his training weapon and the next rep can be in weapon vs weapon format.
 We do this often in our Pekiti-Tirsia classes, as the purpose of our hand vs knife training is to buy us enough time to draw our own weapon.

 I hope this gives most instructors enough of a format to allow you to build your own drills using Pekiti-Tirsia principles adapted for your techniques.

 If you want a technique to come out first, even under stress, then train it first.
 Just remember to train it right.
 Therefore, move no faster than you can move correctly when learning something new.